Towards reliable calculations of thermal rate constants: ring polymer molecular dynamics for the OH + HBr $\to$ Br + H$_2$O reaction: Methods

 For construction of the basis functions $B_{\alpha}$ we introduce the moment tensor descriptors \cite{Shapeev2016-MTP}

-Here the symbol ``$\otimes$'' denotes the outer product of the relative atomic positions $r_{ij}$ (i.e., for $\nu = 2$ it refers to a matrix $r_{ij}\otimes r_{ij}$, or, a tensor of the second rank, and for $\nu > 2$ it refers to tensors of $\nu$-th rank).
-The first part in \eqref{Moments}, $f_{\mu}(|r_{ij}|)$, is the $\mu$-th radial part which determines two-body interactions.
-We note that the radial part is the expansion over polynomials which tends to zero when the distance between atoms is close to a cut-off radius $R_{\rm cut}$.
-The weights of this expansion is another set of MTP parameters to be fitted (see, e.g., \cite{Novikov-RPMD2018} for details).
-The second part in \eqref{Moments}, $r_{ij}\otimes...\otimes r_{ij}$, is the angular part, it describes many-body interactions.
+Here the symbol ``$\otimes$'' denotes the outer product of the relative atomic positions $r_{ij}$, $z_i$ is the type of the $i$-th atom, and $z_j$ is the type of the $j$-th neighboring atom.
+The first part in \eqref{Moments}, $r_{ij}^{\otimes \nu}$, is the angular part, it describes many-body interactions.
+The second part in \eqref{Moments} is the $\mu$-th radial part which determines two-body interactions.
+We note that the radial part is the expansion over the polynomials $\varphi^{(\beta)}$ which tends to zero when the distance between atoms is close to a cut-off radius $R_{\rm cut}$.
+The weights $c_{\mu, z_i, z_j}^{(\beta)}$ of this expansion is another set of MTP parameters to be fitted.